rwblickhan/astro-rwblickhan.org/src/content/newsletters/vermouth-vermouth-st-germain-cocktail.md

 Stir everything over ice, strain, and express the twist of lemon over the glass.
 I've been using a coupe glass, but it would probably work in anything?

-It’s very sweet (almost too sweet?), with lots of floral notes.
-I originally didn’t include a spirit — it was just vermouth/vermouth/St Germain — but if you do add a spirit (for the bitterness and strength), the juniper flavor of gin feels like the best choice.
+It's very sweet (almost too sweet?), with lots of floral notes.
+I originally didn't include a spirit — it was just vermouth/vermouth/St Germain — but if you do add a spirit (for the bitterness and strength), the juniper flavor of gin feels like the best choice.

 With all the botanicals in this drink, I hereby dub this the **Ramona Flowers**.